dojo/docs/dojo/declare.rst

 Using "raw" classes with dojo.declare()
 ---------------------------------------

 ``dojo.declare`` allows to use "raw" classes created by other means as a superclass.
-Such classes are considered to be monolithic (because their structure cannot be introspected) and they cannot use advanced features like `inherited()`_.
-But their methods will be called by `inherited()`_ and all their methods can be chained (see Chaining_) including constructors.
+Such classes are considered to be monolithic (because their structure cannot be introspected) and they cannot use advanced features like :ref:`inherited()`.
+But their methods will be called by :ref:`inherited()` and all their methods can be chained (see Chaining_) including constructors.

 Examples: